YOU54F/pact_broker/lib/pact_broker/doc/views/matrix.markdown

 To determine if Foo v2 can be deployed with the latest prod versions of all its integration partners, our selectors would be:

-`{"pacticipant": "Foo", "version": "2"}` and our options would be `{ "tag": "prod", latest: true, latestby: "cvp"}`.
+`{"application": "Foo", "version": "2"}` and our options would be `{ "tag": "prod", latest: true, latestby: "cvp"}`.
 (Note the change in `latestby` from "cvpv" to "cvp".
 The reasons why this is the case are beyond the scope of this document.)

 If Foo was a mobile client, and Bar was its provider, we might want to know if a particular version of Bar was compatible with _all_ the production versions of Foo.
-To do this, we drop the `"latest": true` from Foo's selector, like so: `{"pacticipant": "Foo", "tag": "prod"}` and `{"pacticipant": "Bar", version: "3"}`.
+To do this, we drop the `"latest": true` from Foo's selector, like so: `{"application": "Foo", "tag": "prod"}` and `{"application": "Bar", version: "3"}`.
 Using the dataset from above, this query would return the following rows:

 | Consumer | Consumer version | Provider | Provider version | Success |
 |----------|------------------|----------|------------------|---------|